Kubrixss/Kubrixss.github.io/src/content/posts/post-1.md

 Then I have adjusted some settings in the player to give the player more Air Control and give more Drag as some people with lower FPS seemed to be launched a lot with the grapple and that will give them more control where they land and should reduce the big launch some players had.

 I have also made it faster to walk with the Grabbable box as everybody has said that it was way too slow when grabbing it and getting it to the place where the player wanted it.
 I have only made it a little bit faster as when it's too fast there are some issues that pop up.

+All of the changes are shipped to [Itch](https://kubrixss.itch.io/magneticpull) where the players can expereince the new changes and play the improved game.